SplitGaussian: Reconstructing Dynamic Scenes via Visual Geometry Decomposition: Experiment

-\paragraph{Qualitative Comparison.} We qualitatively evaluate our method on NeRF-DS~\cite{nerf_ds} and HyperNeRF~\cite{park2021hypernerf}, as shown in Figure~\ref{fig:sota_NeRF-DS} and Figure~\ref{fig:sota_HyperNeRF}.
+\textbf{Qualitative Comparisons.} We qualitatively evaluate our method on NeRF-DS~\cite{nerf_ds} and HyperNeRF~\cite{park2021hypernerf}, as shown in Figure~\ref{fig:sota_NeRF-DS} and Figure~\ref{fig:sota_HyperNeRF}.
 These datasets cover dynamic motions, complex lighting, and varying camera paths.
 Our method achieves high-fidelity results with sharp details, temporally coherent motion, and clean static regions.
 In particular, it maintains geometric stability and appearance consistency even where dynamic and static elements interact, outperforming existing baselines.
 This highlights the effectiveness of our decomposition and unified spatiotemporal modeling for robust and perceptually plausible dynamic scene reconstruction.
+In addition, we present qualitative comparisons on the iPhone~\cite{iphone} dataset in Figure~\ref{fig:sota_iphone}.
+As a result, baseline methods such as Deformable 3DGS~\cite{yang2023deformable3dgs} and GauFRe~\cite{gaufre} tend to exhibit severe geometric drift, motion over-smoothing, and texture collapse.
+On the contrary, our SplitGaussian method delivers significantly more stable static geometry and cleaner static–dynamic separation.
+While dynamic object sharpness remains below ground truth, it substantially reduces motion leakage and preserves consistent appearance across time.
+Performance is further limited by the iPhone dataset’s multiple fixed viewpoints, as our training uses only one viewpoint per sequence, restricting parallax cues and geometric supervision and thus lowering accuracy relative to moving-camera datasets.
+Despite these constraints, SplitGaussian maintains competitive reconstruction quality and outperforms existing dynamic Gaussian-splatting methods in temporal consistency.